 Please complete the form below to review your symptoms .
 We will prioritise review of these forms and contact each individual either video or by phone (normal charging rates apply).

-Following the consultation, patients deemed at risk will be referred to the HSE test centres for testing (HSE helpline on 1850 24 1850) as we currently are not in a position to complete any Covid-19 testing.
+Following the consultation, patients deemed at risk will be referred to the HSE test centres for testing (HSE helpline on 1850 24 1850) as we cannot offer any Covid-19 testing for symptomatic patients.

 Please observe the process above to protect our team - if one of our team gets the coronavirus, it could result in our entire practice having to close for a period.

 We ask all patients to support us and their own community during this very difficult time: